 Several followup visits are now being planned, to advise, assess, educate and speak on topical board and organisational performance matters.
 If you want to discuss a matter of interest, or check my availability to assist, contact me for a confidential, obligation-free discussion.
 The headline picture, showing a derelict property in Soho, London, is analogous to the state of governance in many places in Europe: structurally sound but outwardly messy.

-The transition to electric vehicles looms large for many.
-Most of the major manufacturers are scrambling to offer new and exciting models to entice both corporate and private buyers.
-Enticements are being offered by some governments to encourage adoption.
-Regulators are active too, especially in Europe and California, with announced intentions to ban new vehicles powered by petrol or diesel.
 The opportunity to embrace a transport technology that is cleaner, quieter and considerably cheaper to operate (than petrol or diesel alternatives) is attractive—once the initial purchase price hurdle leapt.
 The purported benefits seem to be significant, but does the reality match the rhetoric?
 As with any proposal to embrace system-level change, the costs of moving from one technology to another are far from trivial.
 If an assessment is to be complete, the total lifetime costs (TLCs) need to be considered; that is, the sum total of all costs incurred over a product/system’s lifetime (includes manufacture, operation, disposal).
 In the case of electric vehicles, what of the economic, environmental and social costs of extracting metals for battery ingredients; logistics and manufacturing; replacement of batteries when they are spent; battery disposal; and, of upgrading the power generation and distribution network to provide adequate electrical power to recharge batteries?
 Many of these are being quietly ignored, it seems.
 Not my problem, some argue, as if out of sight is out of mind.
 This short article argues that when the TLCs are factored in, the benefits associated with a seemingly compelling technology (in this case the adoption of electric powered vehicles and other devices with battery power packs) may not be as great as what has been claimed.
 And so to the purpose of this muse, which is not to argue the benefits or otherwise of adopting electrically powered vehicles.
 Rather, it is to table an issue often overlooked by board of directors considering so-called strategic projects: total lifetime costs.
 When faced with a strategically-significant proposal, boards first need to check for alignment, by testing whether the proposal is contributory to the corporate strategy (spoiler alert: often linkages are tenuous).
 Assuming it is, directors should satisfy themselves that total lifetime costs have been included.
 Only then can the question of whether the recommendation should be embraced or rejected be debated.
 Why might this be important?
 Directors are duty-bound to act in the best interests of the company.
 That means taking all relevant information into account.
 If boards ignore externalities, or abuse the social, environmental and economic capitals consumed in the operation of the company, the governed company is unlikely to endure over the longer term.
 And in so doing, directors may be exposing themselves, unwittingly, to legal challenge as well.

 Every year, at about this time, sages and futurists of various stripes peer out from their sanctuaries to offer opinions of what the future holds.
 Many speak or write deterministically, as if they have been blessed with special powers to know or postulate the future with great accuracy.
 Pronouncements are read with great anticipation by many, and embraced as if categorical.
 But some commentators are more circumspect; their contingent expressions reveal great maturity and wisdom.
 “Forecasting is always a hazardous business. … no one can claim that the future is entirely inscrutable.”
 One does not need to look far to see examples of the difficulties faced by those charged with forecasting and strategising.
 Over the last two years, for example, undertones of fear and stasis have been prominent.
 People and companies have frozen in response to pronouncements and dictates from national leaders.
 Economic and social priorities have been set to one side; the main—nay, only—focus has been on the pesky virus known as Covid19.
 First, borders were closed and populations were locked down, in an effort to flatten the curve.
 Some even tried to eliminate the virus.
 Then, recognising their folly, leaders embraced vaccination to reduce the effects of the virus.
 Most recently, mandates have seen populations divided into two classes, the vaccinated and the un-vaxxed.
 Naysayers have jumped in, but many of their predictions have proven to be wrong as well.
 Meanwhile, economies have struggled and the social fabric has frayed.
 Amidst this backdrop, boards remain responsible for the performance of the companies they govern.
 Of those who recognise this (and not all do), some boards wait, perplexed by the unknowns, and others strike out, believing they can control the future, despite a plethora of externalities.
 Neither response is particularly wise.
 High performing boards and leadership teams recognise that things change, often unexpectedly.
 They remain vigilant, watching for weak signals that might portend the emergence of something significant.
 They hold options open for as long as possible.
 Then, when it is time, they act, decisively.
 The types of questions high performing boards ask (and keep asking) include: